jlthompson96/COVID-19-Data/README.md

 * Plots daily cases on a line graph.
 * Get data from the COVID Tracking Project API
 * Parse the API JSON data via the jQuery AJAX HTTP requests method.
-* Displays Number of Daily Cases, Total Number of Tests, Total Recovered & Total Negative Tests and Deaths.
+* Displays Number of Daily Cases, Total Number of Tests, Total Hospitalized & Total Negative Tests and Deaths.

 ## Future Plans
 * Redesign layout
 * Update chart so it loads when the page is loaded
-* Fix CORS issue in regards to data being pulled from the API

 Link to live demo: https://jlthompson96.github.io/COVID-19-Data/